Lorentz83/esb2ha/README.md

 daily to get the latest results is not really my hobby.

 Here there is a small command line tool which can automate this for you.
 You simply have to register to https://myaccount.esbnetworks.ie, link your smart meter to it, and you can simply run this tool to download your data as frequently as you want.

+If you are a Home Assistant user you can also upload this data to your instance and have it ready in the Energy dashboard.

+Check the `documentation` directory for a longer explanation.

 Please note that the data they provide is not in realtime.
 So there is no benefit in running this tool too frequently.